Boy Scout dies from injuries after being hit by alleged drunk driver, 4 others remain hospitalized

 One of the Boy Scouts struck by an alleged drunk driver while walking along a New York road Sunday has died, the CEO of the local Boy Scouts council said Monday.

+Suffolk County police said seventh-grader Andrew McMorris, 12, of Wading River, died after he and members of Troop 161 were struck head-on by an alleged drunk driver in Manorville on Long Island on Sunday.

-Ryan DiBernardo said in a Facebook post the boy was killed following the “vehicle-related incident while hiking” in Manorville on Long Island.
+Ryan DiBernardo, of the Suffolk County Council, Boys Scouts of America, confirmed on Facebook one of the boys was killed following the “vehicle-related incident while hiking.”

 “We offer our deepest condolences to the victim’s family, and we will support them in any way we can,” he continued.
 “Our thoughts remain with the Scouts still recovering from this incident.”

-DiBernardo did not identify the Boy Scout who died and did not provide additional information on the other scouts sent to the hospital.

-Members of Troop 161 were walking on the shoulder of David Terry Road in Manorville on Sunday afternoon when 59-year-old Thomas Murphy, driving a white 2016 Mercedes, hit the group head-on, Suffolk County police said.
+McMorris, who was a student at Albert Prodell Middle School, was among the group of Boy Scouts walking on the shoulder of David Terry Road in Manorville on Sunday afternoon when 59-year-old Thomas Murphy, driving a white 2016 Mercedes, hit the group head-on, Suffolk County police said.

-Five scouts – who range in age from 12 to 16 – were taken to local hospitals for treatment.
-Four – including one in critical condition – were taken to Peconic Bay Medical Center while the fifth boy was transferred to Stony Brook University Hospital by helicopter.

-It’s not immediately clear the severity of the injuries for the other boys.
+Fifteen-year-old Thomas Lake was airlifted to Stony Brook University Hospital, where he was treated for serious injuries.
+The other scouts -- Denis Lane, 16, Matthew Yakaboski, 15 and Kaden Lynch, 15, -- suffered injuries that were not life-threatening and were being treated at Peconic Bay Medical Center, ABC 7 NY reported.

+“The District was deeply saddened to learn of the horrific accident that occurred this weekend involving several Shoreham-Wading River students, which resulted in the tragic passing of one of our Middle School students,” the Shoreham-Wading River Central School District said in a statement on Facebook.
+“Our thoughts are with all those involved in this accident, and our hearts and deepest condolences with the family and friends of the student who tragically passed away.”

 The scouts were part of a larger group of about a dozen scouts walking with adults, Sean Bryan, a Manorville resident who called 911, told Newsday.